Knowledge Base Sections ▾

 LangChain + Gonka AI - AI applications for pennies

-LangChain - the most popular framework for building AI applications in Python and JavaScript.
-RAG pipelines, chains, agents, document processing - LangChain provides abstractions for all of this.
+LangChain is the most popular framework for building AI applications in Python and JavaScript.
+RAG pipelines, chains, agents, and document handling — LangChain provides abstractions for all of this.

-LangChain natively supports OpenAI-compatible APIs through the ChatOpenAI class.
-This means that JoinGonka Gateway integrates in 3 lines of code - without additional packages and settings.
+LangChain natively supports OpenAI-compatible APIs via the ChatOpenAI class.
+This means JoinGonka Gateway integrates in 3 lines of code — without additional packages or configuration.

 Quick Start: 3 lines of code